Diversity and inclusion

 We recognise that we cannot achieve our vision without benefiting from the talents of all.
 We also recognise that in all areas there are equality and inclusion issues for people with certain protected characteristics under the Equality Act (race, disability, age, gender reassignment, marriage and civil partnership, gender, sexual orientation, religion/belief, carers, pregnancy and maternity), as well as unprotected characteristics (for example, socio-economic class and issues related to body shape or size).
 Furthermore we realise that addressing unequal gender representation and related concerns about career development and progression in our academic disciplines are priorities.

-The School continues to work actively to improve wellbeing, equality and diversity.
+The School continues to work; actively to improve wellbeing, equality and diversity.
 We promote flexible working and good working practices, mentoring and coaching, mandatory unconscious bias training for those involved in recruitment, extensive support for promotions, and professional behaviour.

-EQUALITY, DIVERSITY and WELLBEING COMMITTEE
+DIVERSITY and INCLUSION COMMITTEE

 The School's mission is to support a diverse community of staff and students, and to ensure that every member is able to reach their full potential.
 We are committed to providing an inclusive environment that enables all staff and students to succeed independently of protected and unprotected characteristics (Equality Act 2010).